Jump to Directions

-You’ll get 6-8 bath bombs from this recipe using these bath bomb molds.
+You’ll get 6-8 bath bombs from this recipe using standard bath bomb molds.
 However, you can make them in just about anything you’d like.

 - 2 cups baking soda